MatrixManAtYrService/rhizome/README.md

 - what columns/attributes are available?
 - should I expect certain environments to differ from others?

+There are a variety of similar questions that you might ask if you're working with a Clover device or with Clover API's

+- how do I get a token?
+- which API should I use for some action or another?
+- how do I reconfigure my device in some way or another?

 This project aims to capture the answers to these questions in code.
+The goal is that trifolium users can focus on business/test logic instead, since trifolium itself knows how to do these things.

 ## Local Servers